Introduction – What is a marketing funnel?

 Rather than demonstrating a straight path from awareness to purchase, the Forrester funnel demonstrates how a buyer’s actual decision-making process might look.
 The main body of the funnel twists and turns, often doubling back on itself or branching off into new paths as different elements along the consideration phase are presented to the buyer.

 Don’t worry – we aim to simplify.
 We’re going to focus on the 3 phases of the buying funnel, plus one more segment—retention.
-For each segment, we’ll add in tactics that influence buyers, all of which contributes to moving your buyers down the funnel toward purchase (and beyond!)
+For each segment, we’ll add in tactics that influence buyers, all of which contribute to moving your buyers down the funnel toward purchase (and beyond!)

 The B2B buying funnel (take 2)